 From the outset, all eyes were on Healthdirect’s ability to do security well in the cloud.
 The company had to meet stringent privacy regulations for healthcare and comply with about 1,000 highly prescriptive Information Security Manual (ISM) controls mandated by the Australian Signal Directorate (ASD).
 These included the ASD Top 35 Mitigations for security strategies such as applying critical and security patches within two days of release and implementing host based intrusion detection/prevention system.

 “We’re constantly being targeted, because we’re government and because we’re healthcare.” said Brett Knuth, Healthdirect Security Manager.
 To address the situation, Healthdirect needed a security solution that provided better visibility into its cloud-based environment.

 "AWS Marketplace is invaluable to us because we can handle patchy traffic and spikes without paying for licenses that sit dormant."

 Security Manager, Healthdirect Australia

 Garnering funding is an ongoing challenge that requires Healthdirect to deliver new services quickly, cost-effectively and with a high degree of quality.
 To innovate at a rapid pace, Healthdirect transitioned to a continuous delivery approach between the summers of 2013 and 2014.
-Healthdirect’s security solution needed to be compatible with this heightened level of automation and in line with the Center for Internet Security (CIS) standards utilized for hardening of the virtual instances as an authoritative baseline.
+Healthdirect’s security solution needed to be compatible with this heightened level of automation and in line with the Centre for Internet Security (CIS) standards utilised for hardening of the virtual instances as an authoritative baseline.